twirl/The-API-Book/README.md

 ## Translation

-I will translate sections into English at the moment they're ready.
-Which means that Section I will be translated soon.
+I am translating new chapters into English at the moment they're ready.
+I'm not a native speaker, so feel free to correct my grammar.

 ## Contributing